 The Adult Rehabilitation Program is offered within a residential rehabilitation facility.
 Housing, meals, clothing and rehabilitation services are provided without cost to participants.
 Programs last from six months to one year depending on the needs of the individual.

 1300 S Lewis St, Anaheim, CA 92805

 A science-based addiction recovery support group (face-to-face and online) where participants learn self-empowering techniques to aid their recovery.

-Please view for nearest meeting.
+Please view for

 Orange County Alcoholics Anonymous